A Story of Resilient Seeds

 We indeed grew a few pumpkins, but not nearly what we would have gotten from younger seeds.
 Mostly we saw a field of scrawny plants that produced nothing.
 Many of the seeds failed to germinate at all.
 From an agricultural perspective, it was a wasted effort.
 From a personal standpoint, at least I received the satisfaction of telling my father “I told you so!”

 That’s what the Israelis did with their old date-palm seeds.
-They soaked the seeds in a special solution, applied carefully chosen fertilizer, et plus.
+They soaked the seeds in a special solution, applied carefully chosen fertilizer, and more.
 They also studied the genetics of the seeds, learning that they were the result of crossbreeding.

 This discovery made me smile, because it shows that the farmers of long ago were fundamentally like the farmers of today.
 We may know more about the genetics of science today, but from the beginning of time, farmers have been working hard to improve their crops through the trial and error of mixing varieties to improve what they are growing.
 In the case of the Judean palm dates, the researchers were able to “see waves of crossbreeding in their seeds”.
 The farmers had been crossbreeding their local trees with foreign varieties to achieve desired traits—in this case, a subtle, specific sweetness.